Mid-late November, 1980--Chapman confesses to his wife, Gloria, his intention to kill John Lennon.

 Elaboration: Elton John wrangled Lennon onstage by dint of a lost bet.
 In part due to Elton’s machinations, Lennon and Ono began the process of reconciliation.

 Commentary: Although this effectively brought the Lost Weekend into the homestretch, the accounts of how the reconciliation occurred somewhat differed according to the speaker and the time.
 During the Lost Weekend Lennon resumed recording, and had substantially mended his relationship to Paul McCartney.
 Some said that although initially devastated by the separation, Lennon began to thrive in it.
 Some quote Lennon as finding contentment in the change.
 On the other hand, Ono said (in the Anthology liner notes) that Lennon had been miserable during this time, and was delighted to see her.
 Interestingly, Lennon himself gave conflicting accounts of this time.
-Publicly, he stated that he was keen about the move at first, because it was the first time in his adult life he had experienced bachelorhood, but then later he came to rue being away from home.
+Publicly, he stated that he was keen about the move, in the beginning, because it was the first time in his adult life he had experienced bachelorhood, but then later he came to rue being away from home.

 The point here is that it’s not clear if Lennon jumped at the chance of reconciliation with Ono, or merely acquiesced to its inevitability.
 This lack of clarity has fueled some conspiracy hypotheses that Ono wasn’t Lennon’s partner, but rather his controller.
 They point to her aristocratic lineage (she hailed from an old money family), and her relationship to power (some sources say that she is a distant relative of Emperor Hirohito, and all sources agree that she studied with his two sons) as proof that she could have been connected with all sorts of things, some of which would have included espionage.
 By extension, these same hypotheses implicate Ono in Lennon’s death.